Frequently Asked Questions - Purchasing Process

 The name and telephone number of the contact administrator/negotiator is indicated on the cover sheet of each specification.
 They may be contacted for assistance.

 Bids are opened and read publicly at 11 a.m. on the date indicated on the specification.
 Bids and proposals received after the hour and date indicated for the opening will not be considered.
-The public is invited to attend all bid/proposal openings held in the Bid & Bond Room, 3rd floor lobby, City Hall.
+The public is invited to attend all bid/proposal openings held in the Bid & Bond Room, City Hall, Room 103.

 Submitters of RFPs/RFQs are announced publicly at 4 p.m.